 For decades the Wong Laundry Building has been experiencing demolition by neglect attributable to a lack of access to capital for needed major restoration.
 The unreinforced masonry structure has been challenging for owners to maintain and is considered seismically unsafe.
 The building’s poor condition, low height, and location within a quickly developing part of Portland make it a candidate for demolition and redevelopment if a plan for preservation isn’t developed soon.

 There is strong support from the Chinese and Japanese communities and the Old Town Chinatown Community Association for preserving and reusing the Wong Laundry Building.
-Because the buildings are prime candidates for the use of urban renewal dollars, Portland Development Commission support for planning and seismic upgrade will be sought in the months ahead.
-The property owners are struggling to maintain the building and are ready to sell to a preservation-oriented buyer.
 Developing an economically viable plan for the restoration of the building as a community resource such as a mixed-use multi-ethnic museum will be imperative to the survival of the building.